 4.1.
-Payment is to be made, without deductions from the net sum, within 30 days of the date of invoice.
-The supplier may demand the delivery and the payment concurrently or may demand payment in advance.
-On export business deliveries are made only by payment in advance.
+Terms of payment: Payment in advance without any deductions.
 Bills of exchange or other means of payment will only be accepted by special agreement and in association with the fulfilment of discount deadlines.
 All associated costs must be borne by the customer.

 4.2.
 In case of arrears, interest will be charged at supplier’s bank interest rates for credit, but at least 8 % p. a. above European Central Bank reference rate from then being valid, until payment in full is made.
 This clause does not affect the supplier’s possible claims for damages.
 Any discounts or other price advantages will be lost.

 4.3.
 If the conditions for payment are not adhered to, or if there is reasonable doubt as to the customer’s creditworthiness, the supplier may demand payment in advance and other payments in respect of any unpaid invoices (including those not yet due) or may retain goods not yet supplied, or may confiscate (at the customer’s cost) supplies not yet paid for, and may withdraw from the contract without giving notice.

 4.4.
 Withholding of payments or the set-off with a disputed claim by the customer is forbidden.